hcpty/big-and-fast-and-available/README.md

 # Readme
-A summary of approaches to building big, reliable and fast systems.
+A summary of approaches to building reliable, big and fast systems.

-### Big, Reliable and Fast
+### Reliable, Big and Fast

 - Make It Reliable
   - Choose Redundant Over Non-Redundant